o-leolleo/blog/content/blog/wiping-your-aws-account-with-aws-nuke-and-gitlab-ci.md

 That's all, now your account will be wiped out as specified on the `nuke-config.yml` file and based on the schedule you configure.
 Again, keep in mind that **this is a very dangerous solution, so I can't emphasize enough how much careful you should be when setting it up, pay extra attention and care to confirm you know what you're doing**.
 The result is that now you have an account where you can do pretty much any labs and tests without the fear of a big AWS bill.

-💡 Be aware that there might be resources not deleted by aws-nuke as shown on their [issues](https://github.com/rebuy-de/aws-nuke/issues).
+💡 This said, be aware that there might be resources not deleted by aws-nuke as shown on their [issues](https://github.com/rebuy-de/aws-nuke/issues).

 Hope you enjoyed the reading 😁.